chenxingqiang/secret-learn/doc/common_pitfalls.rst

 Controlling randomness
 ======================

-Some jax-sklearn objects are inherently random.
+Some secret-learn objects are inherently random.
 These are usually estimators (e.g. :class:`~xlearn.ensemble.RandomForestClassifier`) and cross-validation splitters (e.g. :class:`~xlearn.model_selection.KFold`).
 The randomness of these objects is controlled via their `random_state` parameter, as described